Startseite Focusbereiche

 REIMUND C. REICH FOUNDATION – HELP FOR PEOPLE IN NEED

 Reimund C. Reich has always been passionate about helping people in need.
 In 2008, he established a foundation to support charitable associations and social institutions in and around Hamburg.
 The number of projects supported has been steadily increasing ever since.
-The Reimund C. Reich Foundation focuses on sustainability, annually awarding one million Euro to promising initiatives.
+The focus of the commitment of the Reimund C. Reich Foundation is the sustainable help for people, for which it awards one million euros to promising initiatives every year.
 It attaches particular importance to long-term approaches that help people in difficult phases of life.
 The foundation has cooperated with the majority of the supported projects and associations for many years; some of them have grown into indispensable institutions.

 Reimund C. Reich personally examines all funding applications, visits the institutions and speaks with the administrators.
 He particularly appreciates organisations that might lack a strong lobby but that exhibit extraordinary commitment and convincing ideas.
 “We don’t simply send out cheques,” emphasizes the foundation’s founder.